Mykhailo Brodskyy

-Mykhailo Brodsky (Михайло Юрійович Бродський) (born April 5, 1959 in Kyiv, in the Ukrainian SSR of the Soviet Union) is a Ukrainian politician, leader of the Party of Free Democrats and businessman.
+Mykhailo Yuriyovych Brodsky (Михайло Юрійович Бродський) (born April 5, 1959 in Kiev) is a Ukrainian politician who was the leader of the Party of Free Democrats and businessman.

 Biography

+He was a national deputy (member of Parliament) of Ukraine from 1998 to 2002 during the third convocation, where he was on the Committee on Legislative Support of Law Enforcement and Combating Organized Crime and Corruption.
+He was a chair of the publishing house "Kyivskie Vedmosti" in 1998, but lost control of it after being jailed on corruption charges.
+He was chairman of the "Yabluko" ("Apple") Party in from June 2002 to 2005.
 Brodsky was a self-nominated candidate in the 2004 Ukrainian presidential election.
-Chair of the "Yabluko" ("Apple") Party in 2003–2005.
-Was a national deputy of Ukraine, 1998–2002.
-Was a chair of the publishing house "Kyivskie Vedmosti" in 1998, but lost control of it after being jailed on corruption charges.
-Main policy is opposition to "oligarchs", and declared when registering that he was running for president in 2004 to bar (then) Prime Minister of Ukraine, Viktor Yanukovych, from power.
+His main policies for the election was being in opposition to "oligarchs", and declared when registering that he was running for president in 2004 to bar then Prime Minister of Ukraine, Viktor Yanukovych, from power as he viewed him as corrupt during Yanukovych's leadership when he was Governor of Donetsk Oblast.

 Brodskyy allied himself with Yulia Tymoshenko before and during the Orange Revolution (in 2006 he was elected as a deputy of the Kyiv City Council representing the Yulia Tymoshenko Bloc), but broke with her before the snap parliamentary elections of September 2007.

 In 2007, he publicly accused Tymoshenko of trying to bribe judges of the Constitutional Court and of selling places on election lists.

-Brodskyy was a candidate for President of Ukraine in the 2010 Ukrainian presidential elections nominated by the Party of Free Democrats, during the election he received 0,06% of the votes.
+Brodskyy was a candidate for President of Ukraine in the 2010 Ukrainian presidential elections nominated by the Party of Free Democrats, during the election he received 0.06% of the votes.

-On March 24, 2010 the Azarov Government appointed Brodskyy head of the State Committee of Ukraine on Regulatory Policy and Entrepreneurship.
+From 2010 to 2014, Brodskyy headed the State Committee of Ukraine on Regulatory Policy and Entrepreneurship in the Azarov Government.